sigpwned/fundamentals-of-software-optimization/README.md

 ## Branches

 This main branch contains this basic introductory information and the workflow to be optimized.
-Otherwise, there is a branch dedicated to each blog post in the series:
+There will be an additional branch added for each post in the series as they are completed.

-* part-1-benchmark